 Beacon Street Girls by Annie Bryant (Aladdin).
 An extensive series of books targeted to girls 9 to 13 and one of the first for this age group to feature a main character with dyslexia, Maeve Kaplan-Taylor.
-Some titles also available on CD.
+Some titles are also available on CD.

 Hank Zipzer series by Henry Winkler and Lin Oliver (Grosset & Dunlap).
 Now 17 in number, the Hank Zipzer series features a dyslexic main character, Hank, written by a dyslexic author, Henry Winkler.
 Ages 8 and up.
-Some titles also available on CD.
+Some titles are also available on CD.

 Horatio Humble Beats the Big D by Margot E. Finke (Guardian Angel, 2010).
 This picture book with rhyming text explains dyslexia through its character, Horatio Humble.
 Ages 5 to 10.

 Percy Jackson and the Olympians by Rick Riordan (Hyperion Books).
 A series of books, videos and companion guidebooks starring characters mythological and contemporary for ages 10 and up.
-I often recommend the Percy Jackson series to boys when they have gained enough reading skill to manage the text and many of them have gotten hooked on reading through these books.
-Some titles also available on CD.
+I often recommend the Percy Jackson series to boys when they have gained enough reading skills to manage the text and many of them have gotten hooked on reading through these books.
+Some titles are also available on CD.